survivejs/maintenance-book/manuscript/appendices/01-monorepos.md

 # Managing Packages Using a Monorepo

 npm packages can be managed in multiple ways.
-Perhaps the most common way is to have one package per a source repository.
+The most common way is to have one package per a source repository.
 The problems begin when you have to orchestrate changes across multiple related packages.
 The idea of **monorepos** was designed for this purpose.

 ## Monorepos - What Are They

 A monorepo allows you to maintain multiple related packages within a single repository.
 Bigger projects, such as Babel or Jest, use this method for organizing their work.
 They use [Lerna](https://lernajs.io/), a tool designed to help maintaining monorepos.
-Lerna can figure out what packages to update based on changes and help with the versioning problem.
+Lerna can figure out what packages to update through changes and help with the versioning problem.

 Lerna itself is quite opinionated and can be replaced with a package like [mondorepo](https://www.npmjs.com/package/mondorepo), [oao](https://www.npmjs.com/package/oao), or custom scripts as [Cycle.js](https://github.com/cyclejs/cyclejs) has done.